Hochschild homology of structured algebras: Examples and applications

-from the cohomology of the free loop space $LM$ to the Hochschild homology of $C^{-*}(M)$, the cochains of $M$ seen as a chain complex in negative degree. $H_*(LM)$ is equipped with the structure of a (positive boundary) homological conformal field theory (HCFT), i.e.~action of the moduli space of Riemann surfaces, through papers beginning with Chas-Sullivan \cite{CS99}, and reaching its most complete form in the work of Godin \cite{godin07}.
+from the cohomology of the free loop space $LM$ to the Hochschild homology of $C^{-*}(M)$, the cochains of $M$ seen as a chain complex in negative degree. $H_*(LM)$ is equipped with the structure of a BV-alegbra, extending to an action of certain spaces of non-degenerate string diagrams \cite{CS99,CohJon02,CohGod,Cha05}.
+This structure has been expected to extend to the structure of a (positive boundary) homological conformal field theory (HCFT), i.e.~action of the moduli space of Riemann surfaces, possibly compactified, see eg.~\cite{ChaSul04,godin07,Sul07,Poi10,PoiRou,DPR15}.
+We will give here such an extension using the above algebraic model of $H^*(LM)$.
+It bears pointing out that this construction does not obviously agree with the geometric constructions above, although the underlying BV structures do agree.
+See Remark \ref{luc_remark} for a subtler example.

 We follow the prescription laid out by Lambrechts-Stanley \cite{lambrechts_stanley} and Felix-Thomas \cite{felix_thomas} to construct this structure in Hochschild homology.
 We note that $C^*(M)$ is quasi-isomorphic to a (simply connected) commutative differential graded algebra $A$ (e.g., the algebra of differential forms on $M$ with rational coefficients), and that $H^*(A) \cong H^*(M)$ is a strict Frobenius algebra.
 Lambrechts-Stanley give a recipe for constructing, for any such $A$, a weakly equivalent algebra $B$ which is itself a commutative differential graded Frobenius algebra; that is, $B$ itself satisfies Poincar\'e duality prior to application of cohomology.
 If $M$ has dimension $d$, such an algebra $B$ is a dimension $d$ symmetric Frobenius algebra in our sense, that is it defines a functor $\Phi:H_{bot}(\OO_d)\to \Comp$.
 In particular, we can apply Theorem~\ref{strict} to $B$ and get an action of Sullivan diagrams on its Hochschild homology.